lokeshdausa452/lokeshdausa452/.github/README.md

 This project is based on [Pyrogram](https://github.com/pyrogram) and [Py-Tgcalls](https://github.com/pytgcalls/pytgcalls) .
 Pyrogram is a modern, elegant and asynchronous MTProto API framework.

-* For database, Yukki uses the MongoDB to store data and keys.
+* For database, BHARTIMUSIC uses the MongoDB to store data and keys.
 [MongoDB](https://www.mongodb.com/) is a document database with the scalability and flexibility that you want with the querying and indexing that you need.
 * Project uses the bs4 web scrapping for getting many platform details.
 [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) is a Python library for pulling data out of HTML and XML files.
 * The project uses the font [`Raleway`](../assets/font2.ttf) as its main font for the thumbnails.
 * The projects uses attractive images and icons which you can get in [assets](../assets/) directory.

-For more information on the technologies that power the Yukki Music Bot, check out the [Docs](https://notreallyshikhar.gitbook.io/yukkimusicbot/).
+For more information on the technologies that power the Yukki Music Bot, check out the [Docs](https://notreallyshikhar.gitbook.io/bhartimusic/).

 # ⚡️ Getting Started

-### Before deploying Yukki Music Bot , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.
+### Before deploying BHARTIMUSIC , please have a look towards [all available config vars](../config/README.md) , also please check [all available commands](../strings/command.yml) of the project.

-> If you want to start working with Yukki Music Bot you can either fork or import repo .
+> If you want to start working with BHARTIMUSIC you can either fork or import repo .
-> The official [documentation site](https://notreallyshikhar.gitbook.io/yukkimusicbot/) contains a lot of information.
+> The official [documentation site](https://notreallyshikhar.gitbook.io/bhartimusic/) contains a lot of information.
 The best place to start is from the deployment section.
 > If you'd like to talk to us, join us on our [Telegram Group](https://t.me/DAUSA_123)